 Can I drive after taking THC?

 No, you can’t.
 Many studies have found a direct relationship between THC concentration in the blood and a decreased ability to drive.
-In fact, cannabis is one of the most common substances associated with car accidents.
+In fact, cannabis is a common substances associated with car accidents.

 This is because the THC compound found in cannabis impairs motor coordination, reaction time, and judgment, all crucial factors needed in a safe driver.